 Steve also performs at live events in the role of Emcee and relishes any opportunity to serve in such a capacity.
 Steve is thoroughly adept at introducing the musical act appearing at the event as well as any special guests and/or sponsors who are due to speak from the stage and require an introduction.
 Steve has a certain way about him in dealing with such special dignitaries while, at the same time, he enjoys the interaction with the audience.

 Steve also performs on-camera.
-He has done commercials, Public Service Announcements and other forms of on-camera acting for the better part of ten years.
+He has done commercials, Public Service Announcements and other forms of on-camera acting for the better part of fifteen years.